-- > 4.3.2 Identified valuable mineral and extractive resource areas within the region are protected from development that might adversely affect current or future extraction. - > 4.3.3 The operation of extraction and processing activities does not compromise human health, current and future resource use opportunities, regional landscape value or ecosystem function and services, and must minimise its impact on primary production. - > 4.3.4 Once extraction ceases, former mining resource areas are rehabilitated to facilitate multiple end-uses of sites, ensuring their continuing contribution to the economic, social and environmental values of the region. - > 4.3.5 Innovative practices are encouraged, including local processing and value-adding activities for mineral and extractive resources, to maximise ecoefficiencies.
+- > 4.3.2 Identified valuable mineral and extractive resource areas within the region are protected from development that might adversely affect current or future extraction. - 4.3.3 The operation of extraction and processing activities does not compromise human health, current and future resource use opportunities, regional landscape value or ecosystem function and services, and must minimise its impact on primary production. - 4.3.4 Once extraction ceases, former mining resource areas are rehabilitated to facilitate multiple end-uses of sites, ensuring their continuing contribution to the economic, social and environmental values of the region. - > 4.3.5 Innovative practices are encouraged, including local processing and value-adding activities for mineral and extractive resources, to maximise ecoefficiencies.

-The proposed development is directly associated with the construction of a new extractive resource operation.
 The proposal is ancillary to a proposed resource extraction use but does not actually involve any extraction.
-It is therefore contended that the proposal will have a positive impact upon future extraction within the region.
+The proposed camp will assist in facilitating the construction of a new rail line that will assist in transporting extracted mineral to a port for export.
+It is therefore contended that the proposal will have a positive impact upon future extraction within the region and the state as whole.